Mbell42/Responsive-Portfolio/README.md

 2020.01.07.1600 - Added copyright text to footer for each page.
 Added html for form and submit button on Contact Page.

 2020.01.09.1455 - Added remaining html content for index, contact, and portfolio pages.
 I reviewed the portfolio page I created in the previous project, and fixed outstanding html mistakes in it before using it as a reference for the current portfolio page.

+2020.01.09.1510 - Cleaned up html for index, contact, and portfolio pages.
+Added and revised comments for ease of access.

+2020.01.09.~ -